syamfarh/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.

 Step 2.
-The user executes `list` to see what Persons are available in the address book
+The user executes `list` to see what Persons are available in the address book.
+Initially, only John and James are in the address book.

 ![Clone0](images/Clone0.png)